whiteoctober/QueueBundle/README.md

 QueueBundle
 ===========

+**This project has been discontinued.**

+We have discontinued active development and support on this project and would encourage you to seek alternative ways to implement a queue in a Symfony project.
+You might want to take a look at the [leezy/pheanstalk-bundle](https://packagist.org/packages/leezy/pheanstalk-bundle)

-**NB** This bundle should be considered at "early-release" stage.
-Much of the code has been used in production environments, but the bundle in its current form has not been subject to such rigorous real-world usage.
+~~**NB** This bundle should be considered at "early-release" stage.~~  Much of the code has been used in production environments, but the bundle in its current form has not been subject to such rigorous real-world usage.

 # Installing